SimpleNS LogoDocs

 Requires Node.js 18+ and npm installed.

-The installer will automatically:
+The installer will create the following files:

 curl http://localhost:3000/health